List of the closest NASCAR Truck Series finishes

-The NASCAR Camping World Truck Series has had many close finishes since its inception in 1995.
+The NASCAR Craftsman Truck Series has had many close finishes since its inception in 1995.
 The first points-paying race, won by Mike Skinner, had a margin of victory of nine hundredths of a second.
-The closest recorded finish in series history came six months later, as Skinner lost to Butch Miller by just one thousandth of a second.
+The closest recorded finish in series history came six months later, as Skinner lost to Butch Miller by just one thousandth of a second, or 1.25in.